hut6/dev-resources/Version Control/Hut6_Git_Workflow.md

 # Step 7

-Now that the remote **master** branch is update with your lastest changes, we can your the server deploy.
+Now that the remote **master** branch is updated with your lastest changes, we can deploy to the server.

-You can deploy using the following command.
+You can deploy by running the the following command on the server.

 	app/deploy [prod|stage] <version_number>

+### *Post Release*

+Remember some changes will need database updates or migrations, APC user cache may need clearing or new assets dumped.

 # Issues and Resolution

 ### *Releasing a broken build*